swanss/peptide_design/README.md

 # peptide_design

 This repository incorporates several tools that enable the de novo design of peptides to bind a given protein.
 The process begins with the generation of  **seeds**, which are small segments of protein backbone arranged in the space around the selected binding site.
-Given these seeds, the programs enable the construction of a **seed graph** describing the overlaps between these seeds at various RMSD thresholds, the scoring of these seeds by various metrics, and the construction of **paths** that thread through the graph and optimize the score function.
+Given these seeds, the programs enable the construction of a **seed graph** describing geometric overlaps between these seeds.
+Paths can be sampled from the graph and fused to form peptide backbones.
+Finally, paths can be scored and selected for sequence design.

 ## Build Instructions